oroinc/orocommerce/src/Oro/Bundle/ConsentBundle/Resources/doc/single_page_checkout.md

                        # ...
 ```

-and add transition definitions that save consents and check that all required consents is accepted.
+Next, add transition definitions that save consents and check that all mandatory consents are accepted.

 ```yml
 workflows: